temporalio/proposals/cli/004-cli-short-versions.md

 ```
 As you can see, short versions of commands are randomly different in length.

 Change the short versions of commands to single characters only.
-Remove some of the short versions especially for the commands that are expected to be used less.
+Remove some of the short versions especially for the commands that are expected to be less used.

 New structure for `--help`: